 NOTE—Setting the Disambiguation subfield to 1 prevents a non-EHT VHT STA from incorrectly identifying its AID in the EHT NDP Announcement frame.
 The Disambiguation subfield coincides with the MSB of the AID12 subfield of a VHT NDP Announcement frame if the EHT NDP Announcement field is parsed as VHT NDP Announcement frame by a non-EHT VHT STA.
 The MSB of the AID12 subfield is always 0 since the maximum AID is 2007.

-In an EHT NDP Announcement frame, the RA is a broadcast address and the following applies:
+In an EHT NDP Announcement frame (#10974)(#12957)with more than one STA Info field which contains a value less than 2008 in the AID11 subfield, the RA is a broadcast address and the following applies:

 If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc Index subfield indicates the number of columns in the compressed beamforming feedback matrix minus 1, Nc – 1 .
 Nc Index subfield values above 7 are reserved.